junxit/us-congress-bills-109/metadata.md

 - 2006-04-25 — Placed on the Union Calendar, Calendar No. 238.
 - 2006-04-25 — Reported by the Committee on Resources.
 H. Rept.
 109-430.
 - 2006-04-25 — Reported by the Committee on Resources.
 H. Rept.
 109-430.
+- 2006-05-09 — Considered under suspension of the rules. (consideration: CR H2188-2189)
+- 2006-05-09 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+4204.
+- 2006-05-09 — Motion to reconsider laid on the table Agreed to without objection.
+- 2006-05-09 — Mr. Radanovich moved to suspend the rules and pass the bill, as amended.
+- 2006-05-09 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H2188)
+- 2006-05-09 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H2188)